camcalaquian/PowerpointFontModifier/README.md

 1. First make sure that the prerequisites above are satisfied.
 2. Download the solution
 3. Extract and open the solution in Visual Studio
 4. Run rebuild to restore nuget packages and npm packages.
 This may take a while depending on your internet connection (3-10 minutes).
+If this somehow fails please run npm install inside the /pptclientapp
 5. Click IIS Express to start the server and client app.

 ### Others